dhis2/cli/packages/utils/src/cmds/schema/README.md

 Default: console.

+##### --base-url, -b
+Base-Url to use for downloading schemas.
+If this is set leftServer and rightServer should be relative to this url, eg. /dev.
+Note the leading slash for the relative urls.

 ##### --ignore-array-order
 The server returns non-deterministic ordering of arrays.
 Enabling this will prevent most internal array moves, which are probably irrelevant anyway.